HOME | FISH | BOATING | THINGS TO DO | GAMES

 LONDON

 Why not take a day trip to London? .
 No passport required.
-London is great base camp for the Glacial Drumlin State Trail.
+London is an ideal base camp for hiking or biking the Glacial Drumlin State Trail.
 The well travelled hikers and bike trail between the Madison area and Waukesha quiets down a bit near London.
 The unincorporated town is also home to the oldest Moravian Church in North America.
 Other historic buildings include the London Community Center, and two corner pubs which were once stage coach houses.

 Interesting Fact: The unincorporated town of London resides in both Dane County and Jefferson County.
 The Jefferson portion of the town is actually inside Lake Mills while the Dane side is part of the town of Deerfield.